ziyadanas/IoT-Agriculture-Monitoring-System/README.md

 # IoT-Project
-IoT project for course skel4213
+A simple IoT project for Software Engineering course (SKEL413) on a Agriculture Monitoring System using NodeMCU ESP8266 with Soil Moistures and PH Sensors for data acquisition.

 Sensor      - ph sensor, soil moisture sensor, nodemcu esp8266